Zhaozixiang1228/Zhaozixiang1228.github.io/index.md

 My research lies at **low-level computer vision** and **model-based image processing**, and my current research is **multi-modal image fusion and restoration**.

-I'm open to any kinds of collaboration.
-Please feel free to contact me directly through email.
+For ETH students, welcome to check our group’s [Projects Page](https://prs.igp.ethz.ch/education/open-topics-for-students.html) or [SiROP](https://sirop.org/) postings, or contact me directly via email with your topic of interest.
+For collaborations beyond ETH domain, I’m open to all kinds of collaboration — please feel free to reach out via email.

 **Email:**
 *zixiang.zhao[AT]hotmail[DOT]com*